danielrueckert/danielrueckert.github.io/content/authors/JonasKuntzer/_index.md

 - "Researchers"
 ---

-I am a Ph.D. student at the Institutes of Radiology and Artificial Intelligence and Informatics in Medicine at the Technical University of Munich (TUM).
-I completed both my bachelors and masters jointly at the TUM and LMU in Munich in the area of Bioinformatics.
-My previous projects and publications concern Multimodal Self-Supervised models with tabular and imaging data, GANs and volumetric brain data for Alzheimer's research and Next Generation Sequencing pipelines.
-Currently, I am developing multi-modal deep learning models that utilize the full breadth of information available in the medical domain, including patient lifestyle, genetic profile, and imaging data.
+I am currently pursuing my Ph.D. at the Institute of Artificial Intelligence in Medicine at the Technical University of Munich (TUM).
+Before starting my doctoral studies, I worked as an applied scientist at HITeC e.V., where I focused on bridging the gap between research and industry by implementing AI technologies, particularly in computer vision and NLP.
+Both my master's and bachelor's degrees were earned at the RWTH Aachen.
+For my master's thesis, I specialized in enhancing audio signals by recovering them from noisy and filtered input.
+Currently, my research is centered around mechanistic interpretability, a field within interpretability that aims to uncover human-understandable features in machine learning models and how they evolve and propagate through the network.